bczhc/cw-keyer/README.md

 which basically indicates if the dit/dah paddle is pressed.

-Output events (8):
+Output events (10):

 - `dit down`/`dit up`/`dah down`/`dah up`: just echoes of stdin
-- `dit`, `dah`: dit/dah is recognized
+- `dit`, `dah`: a dit/dah is recognized
 - `key on`, `key off`: output key (tone) starts/stops
 - `char`, `word`: indicates the boundary of a character/word

 ## Visualizer

-The `visualizer` WGPU subproject receives stdin events:
+The `visualizer` GUI subproject receives stdin events:

 - `dit down`, `dit up`, `dah down`, `dah up`
 - `key on`, `key off`

-and draw a representation of the dit/dah/tone lanes in realtime to demonstrate the timing.
+and draws a representation of the dit/dah/tone lanes in realtime to demonstrate the timing.

 ## Usage